Draw All Resonance Structures For The Nitryl Chloride Molecule No2cl

 • Charge Separation: Structures with minimal charge separation are more stable.
 Structures with large separations of charge (positive and negative charges far apart) are less stable.

 In the case of NO2Cl, the two resonance structures with nitrogen as the central atom are more important because they minimize formal charges and satisfy the octet rule for all atoms.
-The structures with chlorine bonded to oxygen are less important because they have larger formal charges and place a positive charge on the highly electronegative chlorine atom Which is the point..
+The structures with chlorine bonded to oxygen are less important because they have larger formal charges and place a positive charge on the highly electronegative chlorine atom Small thing, real impact..

 Alternative Resonance Structures and their Validity